Patient education: Pseudogout (Beyond the Basics)

-Patient information: Gout (Beyond the Basics)
+Patient education: Gout (Beyond the Basics)

-Patient information: Osteoarthritis treatment (Beyond the Basics)
+Patient education: Osteoarthritis treatment (Beyond the Basics)

-Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)
+Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Treatment of calcium pyrophosphate crystal deposition disease
+Treatment of calcium pyrophosphate crystal deposition (CPPD) disease

 The following organizations also provide reliable health information.